ADHD & Romantic Relationships: Understanding Love, Conflict, and Connection Through an ADHD Lens

 Healthy Relationship Practices for Adults with ADHD

-The goal isn’t to eliminate ADHD traits rather it’s to work with the brain you have and build relational safety around it.
+The goal isn’t to eliminate ADHD traits, rather, it’s to work with the brain you have and build relational safety around it.

 For Adults with ADHD